 A year passed, and any hope of recouping “next time” quickly was quickly dashed when too few murres returned even to reproduce successfully, let alone fill my viewfinder with the holy grail of shots driving my quest.

 When season two rolled around the following year, my work schedule maddeningly kept me away.
 And my damning sense of guilt silently grew.

 When season four arrived in concert with the covid pandemic, complete with Yaquina Head lockout, it felt like the full weight of the world was arrayed against me, courtesy of karma.
-Forget “patience eternal” — four long years was plenty long enough to leave me wondering if I’d ever get a second chance.
+Forget my promise of “patience eternal” — four long years was long enough to leave me wondering if I’d ever get a second chance.

 Forever might be a long time coming, but when the subject is nature, never say never.
 This year, at long last, I squeaked out a reprieve.
 It wasn’t much, compared to the incomparable day I missed five years ago, but this spring I managed to “be there” when — for the scant few minutes on just two days during the entire month of April — weather and birds and light came together at Yaquina Head to produce the extravagant sight you see above.
 And this time, at least, I was prepared with a wand I could properly wield.

 So, hooray!
 “Mission Accomplished,” right?
 Well … let’s not be hasty.
 Getting the shots above did mitigate years of anxiety … but when I close my eyes, I can still see the image of that perfect missed day burned five years ago inexorably — and probably eternally — into my mind’s eye.